 The exhibition features over 40 works by contemporary artists from 8 Southeast Asian countries: Cambodia, Indonesia, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 Ranging from painting, sculpture, installation, photography, and video, the artworks in this exhibition reveal the dynamic breadth of artistic practices across the region.
 Conceived as part of the Helutrans Collector's Series, As We Were exemplifies the strong collaborative partnership between the collectors, the exhibition organisers, SEED The Art Space, and venue and logistics partner, Helutrans Singapore Pte Ltd. We are proud to present to local audiences this unique opportunity to view and appreciate contemporary art from a notable private collection.

 Our curatorial team is also leading several tours for the public on the weekends.
-Slots are limited and participants are reminded to stay in sub-groups of two persons during the tours from September 27 until October 17, 2021.
+Slots are limited and participants must adhere to the Vaccination-Differentiated Safety Measures above and are reminded to stay in sub-groups of two persons during the tours.

 Notice: All visitors must don a face mask, complete the TraceTogether check-in, and practice social distancing upon entry.
 Please note that due to safe measurement requirements, the gallery can only accommodate a limited number of people for each time slot.
 Visitors are encouraged to book an appointment to avoid disappointment.
 Those with prior bookings will be prioritised.
 We thank you for your understanding.